dharm1k987/SCARBOROUGH-NEWCOMERS/README.md

 - Completed 2 Full Sprints
 - Completed until Database logic of application
 - How-To folder will show you how to run app

+Deliverable IV

+- Updated User Stories
+- Completed 2 Full Sprints
+- Completed until Database logic of application
+- How-To folder will show you how to run app